NTUEE-ESLab/2019-AirHockey/README.md

 ## Implementation
 ### STM32
 #### Sensor (Accelerometer)
 Since acceleration is biased by approximately a constant value, calibration is done at the beginning to obtain the offset and is subtracted to get more precise values.
 For each timestep, STM32 sends the directions to RPi.
 We had tried sending acceleration, velocity, and displacement, and found that sending velocity is the best.
-We calculated the velocity by integrating the acceleration (Riemann sum), which is sampled every 1 - 2 ms. We also added a function such that if the player picks up the STM32 (changing the acceleration of Z-axis), STM32 will not update the values.
+We calculated the velocity by integrating the acceleration ([Riemann sum](https://en.wikipedia.org/wiki/Riemann_sum)), which is sampled every 1 - 2 ms. We also added a function such that if the player picks up the STM32 (changing the acceleration of Z-axis), STM32 will not update the values.
-Since the sensor is not very accurate, and the direction of acceleration and velocity may inverse while the velocity is decreasing, we let the velocity decays very fast in this situation.
-Nevertheless, it may still move to the inverse direction sometimes.
+Since the sensor is sometimes inaccurate, and the direction of acceleration and velocity may become opposite while braking, we let the velocity decay exponentially in this situation.
+Moreover, if it is detected as braking, we omit the next k sampled values to prevent it from "bouncing" back.
+Nevertheless, despite the change we have made, from time to time it may still move toward the opposite direction.

 #### BLE
 We first tried using BLE to connect the devices.
 STM32 sends 3 bytes to RPi, indicating right or left, up or down, and the ID of the player respectively.
-However, the performance does not reach our expectations: it disconnects sometimes, displays slowly, and is difficult to control.
+However, the performance does not reach our expectations: it sometimes disconnects, displays slowly, and is difficult to control.
 The problem lies in the huge delay of BLE: we discovered that for every 20 messages sent by notification, only 1 is received.
 This huge delay is intolerable, hence we abandoned this method (while the code is still in `./STM32LS75VG/ble/`.

 #### Wifi
-* TCP Socket
+* **TCP Socket**
 To ameliorate the problem of delay, we tried communicating via TCP socket.
 Given that TCP guarantees reliable transmission, if a message is not received by the receiver, the sender is required to resend it.
 However, this is not suitable for real-time systems, e.g. games.
 In our experiment, the program often froze since it was waiting for data that should be received earlier to arrive, which made the game unplayable.

-* UDP Socket
+* **UDP Socket**
 Due to the above reasons and that all data sent by STM32 are not necessarily needed, UDP socket is a better choice.
 With UDP socket, the program did not suffer from stalling and achieved a higher data transmission rate compared to BLE.
 Although there still exists a minor delay, the result appears to be more stable and more controllable.
 Hence, this implementation performs best among all the others.

 #### Event Queue